 David S. Boyce joined the Company in January 2001 and was appointed President and Chief Executive Officer of Tompkins Insurance in 2002.
-He was promoted to Executive Vice President in April 2004.
-Mr. Boyce has served Tompkins Insurance and its predecessor company for 35 years.
+He was promoted to Executive Vice President of the Company in April 2004.
+Mr. Boyce has served Tompkins Insurance and its predecessor company for 36 years.

-David M. DeMilia joined Tompkins Mahopac Bank in April 2008 as a regional vice president, providing commercial banking services in Westchester County.
-In 2014, he was promoted to senior vice president before becoming Tompkins Community Bank Hudson Valley senior commercial loan officer in October 2018.
-In June 2021, he was appointed President of Tompkins Community Bank Hudson Valley overseeing Tompkins' activities in the Hudson Valley region.
+David M. DeMilia joined Tompkins Mahopac Bank in April 2008 as a Regional Vice President, providing commercial banking services in Westchester County.
+In 2014, he was promoted to Senior Vice President before becoming Tompkins Community Bank Hudson Valley's Senior Commercial Loan Officer in October 2018.
+In June 2021, he was appointed President of Tompkins Community Bank HV, overseeing Tompkins' activities in the Hudson Valley region.